 JFCS is here to help individuals and families of all faiths and backgrounds who are experiencing grief and loss.
 Individual counseling is available as well as eight-week Grief Support Groups that give mourners the opportunity to seek solace and healing with others who have also experienced a significant loss.
 Both individual and group sessions are led by the bereavement specialists at JFCS.

 In addition to working directly with community members through our Seniors At Home, Parents Place, and Palliative Care Program JFCS provides rabbinic services to clients, staff, and programs throughout our regions, including:

-- Classes and workshops on various topics in Jewish thought and practice at Cafe by the Bay events for Holocaust survivors and at JFCS study groups
+- Workshops on various topics in Jewish thought and practice at events for Holocaust survivors and at JFCS study groups

 - Spiritual leadership during Jewish holiday events and celebrations for clients, staff and community members